syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/Sliding-Direction.md

 ## Vertical

-Items can be navigated in vertical direction.
+Items can be navigated in the vertical direction.

 {% tabs %}